 Depreciation rates apply to the cost of assets.

-In the case of vehicles, if, at the time of purchase of the vehicle, its appraisal exceeds USD 35,000, the deductibility on the excess will not apply, unless it is an armored car or a vehicle exempt from the tax on vehicles.
+In the case of vehicles, if, at the time of purchase of the vehicle, its appraisal exceeds USD 35,000, the deductibility on the excess will not apply, unless it is an armoured car or a vehicle exempt from the tax on vehicles.
 The limitation on the deductibility will not apply to car rental companies or taxpayers.

-Organizational and start-up expenses
+Organisational and start-up expenses

 Interest on debts incurred for business purposes are deductible.